danmalter/danmalter.github.io/_posts/2014-11-09-MLBTwitterSentiment.md

 ```

-Give a name and code to each team. <br>
+Give a name and code to each team.
 - Example code for AL East

 ```r